Add Instant Garlic and Citrus Sunshiney Flavor with this Homemade Mojo!

 Instructions

-- Mix the mojo marinade: Add the olive oil, orange, lemon & lime zest & freshly squeezed juice to a medium bowl or jar with the garlic, honey, oregano, ground cumin, kosher salt & ground black pepper.
+- Mix the mojo marinade: Add the olive oil, orange, lemon and lime zest and freshly squeezed juice to a medium bowl or jar with the garlic, honey, oregano, ground cumin, kosher salt and ground black pepper.
 Whisk or shake to combine.
 Set aside, or store in an airtight container in the refrigerator for up to 5 days.

 - Marinate: Pour the mojo marinade over your meat or veggies of choice.
 Cover and marinate in the refrigerator for the recommended marinating time (see Recipe Notes, below).